study-ORCATech-cloud/learn-and-earn-fork/docs/contributor-community/code-of-conduct.md

 ## Our Pledge

-We, as members, contributors, and leaders of the ORCATech Learning Platform community, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We, as members, contributors, and leaders of the LabDojo Learning Platform community, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community focused on learning and growth.